patirasam/Deep-Learning-CNN-Traffic-Sign-Classifier/README.md

 Model is designed to recognize and classify traffic signs.
 This model can be further used in automated driving cars.
 Dataset is taken from The German Traffic Sign Recognition Benchmark. http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset.
-Code is adopted from https://chsasank.github.io/keras-tutorial.html.
+For loading and precossing ofimages, code is adopted from https://chsasank.github.io/keras-tutorial.html.
 Used Amazon Web Services because of massive computations involved.